Getting Started with OneTutor

 In brief, the most important are:

-Language: The language selection determines in which language quiz questions are asked in the course.
-This setting does not affect the language that the AI tutor uses in chat.
+Language: Determines the language of quiz questions.
+This does not affect the language used by the AI tutor in chat

-Description: The course description serves as context for both students and the AI tutor.
-Details about the course such as content, structure, and other important information can be provided here.
-The description is also visible to all students enrolled in the course.
+Description: Provides context for both students and the AI tutor.
+Include course content, structure, and key information.
+This is visible to all enrolled students

 Flexible: The chat may answer freely and also use external knowledge β ideal for open discussions, language or soft-skill courses, seminars, or courses where not all topics are fully covered in the materials.